 In addition, there are rules implementing the Anti-Unfair Competition Law issued by several local governments (including Beijing, Shanghai and Shenzhen).
-This chapter considers only the rules adopted at the national level.
+This chapter considers only the rules adopted at national level.

 The Anti-Monopoly Law entered into force on 1 August 2008.
 China's principal competition authorities have already adopted measures implementing certain elements of the Anti-Monopoly Law.
 It is expected that additional rules and guidelines will be adopted in due course.
 Some of these additional implementing measures may refer to vertical agreements.
-However, at the time of writing, no specific implementing measures relating to vertical agreements have been adopted.
+During 2009, two implementing regulations relating to vertical agreements were circulated for public comment in draft form.
+However, at the time of writing, these draft implementing regulations had not been adopted.

 It is unclear whether the Anti-Monopoly Law will replace the pertinent provisions in prior legislation such as the Anti-Unfair Competition Law and the Price Law or will coexist with them.
 However, if any conflict occurs between the terms of the Anti-Monopoly Law and prior laws, the Anti-Monopoly Law (as the more recent text) should in principle prevail.
 For the sake of completeness, and given that the competition authorities have not at this stage issued sufficient relevant guidance on the Anti-Monopoly Law, in the remainder of this chapter we assume that the provisions in other laws continue to apply.

 Where a party occupies a dominant market position on one of the markets to which the vertical agreement relates, articles 17 to 19 of the Anti-Monopoly Law may also be relevant to the antitrust assessment of a given vertical restraint.
 However, these provisions are considered in the Getting the Deal Through - Dominance publication and are therefore not covered here.
-A similar approach is taken in relation to the provisions in the Price Law and its implementing measures which may only apply to companies in a dominant market position and so are not considered in full detail in this chapter.
+A similar approach is taken in relation to the provisions in the Price Law and its implementing measures, which may only apply to companies in a dominant market position and so are not considered in full detail in this chapter.